 Blastomycosis Blastomycosis Blastomycosis is an infection, mainly of the lungs, caused by the fungus Blastomyces dermatitidis.
 People have a fever, chills, and drenching sweats and sometimes chest pain, difficulty... read more is particularly common in the eastern and central United States.
 It also occurs in Africa and in the Saint Lawrence River valley of Canada.

 Coccidioidomycosis Coccidioidomycosis Coccidioidomycosis is an infection, usually of the lungs, caused by the fungus Coccidioides immitis or Coccidioides posadasii.
-The infection is caused by inhaling spores of the... read more occurs almost exclusively in the Southwest, Washington, and the central valley of California in the United States and in northern Mexico and Central and South America.
+The infection is caused by inhaling spores of the... read more occurs almost exclusively in the Southwest and in Washington state in the United States and in northern Mexico and Central and South America.

 Because many primary fungal infections develop slowly, months or years may pass before people seek medical attention.
 Typically, if the immune system is normal, fungal infections do not spread to organs deep in the body.